-STANDARDS

-FEDERAL
+STANDARDS FEDERAL

+FED-STD-595 - Colors.
+FED-STD-601 - Rubber, Sampling and Testing.

+MILITARY

-FED-STD-595 FED-STD-601 - Colors - Rubber, Sampling and Testing MILITARY MIL-STD-105 - Sampling Procedures and Tables for Inspection by Attributes.
+MIL-STD-105 - Sampling Procedures and Tables for Inspection by Attributes.
 MIL-STD-129 - Marking for Shipment and Storage.
 MIL-STD-202 - Test Methods for Electronic and Electrical Component Parts.
-MIL-STD-45662 - Calibration System Requirements MS52149 - Battery, Storage, Lead-Acid (Low- Maintenance).
+MIL-STD-45662 - Calibration System Requirements.
+MS52149 Battery, Storage, Lead-Acid (Low-Maintenance).
+MS91872 - Filler Cap, Battery.

-2.1.2 Other Government documents, drawings, and publications.
-The following other Government documents, drawings, and publications form a part of this specification to the extent specified herein.
+2.1.2 Other Government documents.
+The following other Government documents form a part of this specification to the extent specified herein.
+Unless otherwise specified, the issues shall be those in effect on the date of the solicitation.

-DEPARTMENT OF TRANSPORTATION (DOT) Federal Motor Carrier Safety Regulations - 49 CFR
+DEPARTMENT OF TRANSPORTATION (DOT) Federal Motor Carrier Safety Regulations (FMCSR) - 49 CFR

-(Application for copies should be addressed to the Department of Transportation, Washington DC 20590).
+(Application for copies should be addressed to the Department of Transportation, Washington, DC 20590.)

-(Copies of specifications, standards, handbooks, drawings, and publications required by manufacturers in connection with specific acquisition functions should be obtained from the contracting activity or as directed by the contracting officer).
+(Copies of specifications, standards and other Government documents required by the contractors in connection with specific acquisition functions should be obtained from the contracting activity or as directed by the contracting activity.)

 2.2 Other publications.
-The following documents form a part of this specification to the extent specified herein.
-The issues of the documents which are indicated as DoD adopted shall be the issue listed in the current DoDISS and the supplement thereto, if applicable.
+The following document(s) form a part of this specification to the extent specified herein.
+Unless otherwise specified, the issues of the documents which are DoD adopted shall be those listed in the issue of the DODISS specified in the solicitation.
+Unless otherwise specified, the issues of documents not listed in the DODISS shall be the issue of the nongovernment documents which is current on the date of the solicitation.